 The history of ceramics is exciting and reflects different cultures over thousands of years.
 One upon a time artists had no “canvas” so pottery was one of the few art forms available.
 But first a look at how to achieve the Nordic look with ceramics.
 Think simple, pale and classic.
 Don’t think ornate or colourful.
 Those familiar with Nordic style and design will know we like pared down objects, pieces that don’t shout from the rooftops.
 So it is with ceramics – simple earthy colours such as sand, beige, white, cream, grey and moss green.

-It is possible to buy a perfect piece like a vase or a teacup for a fiver which looks “perfect” – but great art and design isn’t perfect.
-To look for uniform perfection in a ceramic piece is a mistake, in our view, because it means it can’t have been made by human hand.
+It is possible to buy a perfect piece like a vase or a teacup for a fiver which looks “perfect”.
+But great art and design isn’t perfect.
+To look for uniform perfection in a ceramic piece is a mistake, in our view.
+Because it means it can’t have been made by human hand.
 The same rules apply to fashion, cars, art – anything machine made is cheaper (and likely to be blemish free) than the ‘couture’ version.

 Hand turned ceramic pieces are a one-off, even if they are part of a set or series.
 Look at the rim of a pot or cup and see if it’s a perfect circle.
 The handle, is it perfectly attached and does it look exactly like the one next to it?
 Is the glazing perfectly even all over and particularly round the bottom edge?
 And then look at the stamp, usually found on the bottom of a piece.
-If there isn’t a producer’s stamp it is likely mass produced.
-If there is, check the name.
-Google it.
-Initials will indicate it’s made by an individual artisan while a company name will suggest it may not be hand turned, but poured into a mold.

 The Masters of Ceramics – Lucie Rie and Hans Coper

-Decorate your Home with Collector’s Items
+Decorate with handmade ceramics: Collector’s Items

 Collectors who either decorate their homes or simply invest in unique ceramic pieces include fashion designer Issey Miyake and environmental broadcaster Sir David Attenborough.
 Sir David recalls how, when he got married in 1950, he and his wife we looking for a coffee set and spotted one by ceramicist Lucie Rie in a London gallery window.